Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 The default directory path in which the build script process will run.

 This enables you to select a method for automatically parsing the compiler output.

 If you select this option, output from the script is logged in the System Output window; Enterprise Architect parses the output according to the syntax you specify.

 Deploy after Build

-Check this box to cause the Deploy script to be executed immediately after this Build script completes.
+Check this box to cause the Deploy Script to be executed immediately after this Script completes.

-To execute the Build script, click on the Package in the Browser window and either:
+To execute the Build Script, click on the Package in the Project Browser and either: